CLayer-dev/docs/docs/development/interacting-with-contracts.md

 ## Overview

-Learn how to interact with smart contracts on Core Layer.
+Learn how to interact with smart contracts on CLayer.

 ## Methods of Interaction